 In an event last year, Microsoft confirmed on stage that Windows 10 would be its last operating system.
 Looking that way, the only way people who can keep Windows alive is if Microsoft makes the code public.
 While I do not think it will make the entire code public, the major parts of the code that allow tweaking of internal apps could be out in space for developers to modify and use in their organizations.
-It is just a speculation at this point and few experts are talking about it.
-But the talk is there so it has to be looked into, instead of just ignoring it.
+It is just a speculation at this point, and few experts are talking about it.
+But the talk is there, so it has to be looked into, instead of just ignoring it.
 The Windows team worked hard to produce this operating system and I don’t think they’ll simply dispose it off.

 You might ask where Linux fits in if Windows goes open source.
-Just like it is being used with Azure, Linux might be well used to pull only as much procedures as required out of the Windows code so that one can keep the machine requirements lower.
+Just like it is being used with Azure, Linux might be well used to pull only as many procedures as required out of the Windows code so that one can keep the machine requirements lower.
 If Windows goes open source – part or in whole – other operating systems such as Android and Cyanogen etc. might also be making use of procedure calls to make use of the better parts of the now proprietary operating system.

 Again as I said, we’ll have to wait and see on this one.
-One more reason I can think of why Microsoft loves Linux and other open source software (basically operating systems) is that it earns a lot from companies using these open source software.
+One more reason I can think of why Microsoft loves Linux and another open source software (basically operating systems) is that it earns a lot from companies using these open source software.

 Legal but secret earnings of Microsoft

 Anything that pays you good – without much tension – always feels good.
 So whenever a company employs these open source programs that use Linux, Android or any other operating system, they have to pay a bit to Microsoft.
-These earnings are not shown as royalties in the books of the company.
+These earnings are not shown as royalties on the books of the company.
 They are posted under different labels so that people don’t know the real source of income.

 These are the three main points why I think Microsoft has now started hearting Linux and other open source systems.
-The main point is of course the ability to expand cloud business by allowing open source to access Azure for better convenience of users.
+The main point is, of course, the ability to expand cloud business by allowing open source to access Azure for better convenience of users.
 The other two, may or may not be of much importance.